zowe/docs-site/docs/whats-new/zowe-v3-frequently-asked-questions.md

    Zowe V4 will only support Spring Boot, which requires Java 17.
 We recommend building applications for Java 17 to ensure that applications continue to be compatible with API ML.

 3. Can you speak about the migration from Zuul to Spring Cloud Gateway?
-Today there are two separate gateway services in API ML with separate config.
+Today there are two separate gateway services in API ML with separate configurations.

    We expect to support only Spring Cloud Gateway.
 The spring-cloud-gateway configuration should move under the component.gateway namespace.
 We expect to have **[should users be doing the config here?]** one Spring Cloud Gateway cluster ahead **[ahead or between?]** of multiple sysplexes and then one cluster on every sysplex.
 Most of the configuration that was used should remain, including the new one for Spring Cloud Gateway.